EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_3 as follows:

-* Select SIG_U from the algorithms proposed in SIGs_V.

 * Format message_3 as specified in {{asym-msg3-form}}:

    *  COSE_Sign1 is computed as defined in section 4.4 of {{I-D.ietf-cose-msg}}, using algorithm SIG_U and the private key of Party U.